Russell-Lainez/osTicket/README.md

 <h3>Launching osTicket</h3>
 <p>
-After creating a virtual machine and virtual network in Azure, I downloaded all the required dependencies and configured my computer to enable osTicket:
+After creating a virtual machine and virtual network in Azure, I downloaded all of the required dependencies and configured my computer to enable osTicket:

   - Installed and enabled ISS with CGI